Netflix Persuasion (2022) Trailer Review

 "At least--shake hands."

-Positive: Hurt's take on Rochester reminds the viewer of a key truth about the character: he is lonely.
-In this adaptation, Rochester has to learn how to connect intimately with another person, and it is a halting and even awkward process.
+Positive: Hurt's take on Rochester reminds the viewer of one important thing: he is lonely.
+In this adaptation, Rochester has to learn how to connect intimately with another person.
+Sometimes it is a halting, even awkward, process.
 Both Hurt and Gainsbourg’s portrayals are 'otherworldly' in the sense that the characters have become accustomed to living with their own thoughts.
 In Jane, Hurt's Rochester has found someone with which to share his.
 We see Rochester unburden the griefs of loneliness and betrayal almost without thinking, and we feel the relief it gives him.
 When Hurt's Rochester lays his face against Gainsbourg's during the proposal, it isn't the explosive moment that many readers might imagine, or that other actors choose to portray.
-Rather, it is healing moment in which Jane and Rochester finally allow themselves to connect—to caress and be caressed—after years of isolation.
+Rather, it is a healing moment in which Jane and Rochester finally allow themselves to connect—to caress and be caressed—after years of isolation.

-Negative: I love William Hurt as an actor, so it was disappointing to be underwhelmed by his performance of Rochester.
+Negative: I love William Hurt as an actor, so it was disappointing to be underwhelmed by his performance.
 At its best, and with the right interpretive eye, Hurt's performance is the 'positive' above.
 At its worst, it's too sedate and one-dimensional to be truly faithful.
-Hurt—and the 1996 adaptation as a whole—does a great job of portraying the nuances of loneliness and connection, but he doesn't get at the more obvious facets of Rochester—his vigor, physicality, and unrestrained emotion—that fans of the book expect.
+Hurt—and the 1996 adaptation as a whole—does a great job of portraying the nuances of loneliness and connection, but he doesn't get at the more obvious facets of Rochester—his physicality, capriciousness, and even charm—that fans of the book expect.
 Hurts nails the gloom but misses the character’s joy, humor, and wit.
 Hurt also doesn't fit the billing of the dark, broad shouldered man with dark, expressive eyes.

 &nbs…